dotnet/AspNetCore.Docs/aspnetcore/tutorials/getting-started-with-NSwag.md

 // Gets all to-dos from the API var allTodos = await todoClient.GetAllAsync();

-// Create a new ToDoItem, and save it in the API var createdTodo = await todoClient.CreateAsync(new TodoItem());
+ // Create a new TodoItem, and save it via the API. var createdTodo = await todoClient.CreateAsync(new TodoItem());

 // Get a single to-do by ID